 As labor lawyers in South Carolina, we constantly monitor any changes to the state and federal laws that impact South Carolina’s employers.
 In this article, we examine upcoming changes to white-collar overtime regulations that go into effect in December 2016.

 Changes to White Collar Overtime Regulations

-Highly compensated employees who are subject to a minimum duties test also have a salary revision, increasing the entry level threshold to $134,004.
+Highly compensated employees who are subject to minimal duties test also have a salary revision, increasing the entry-level threshold to $134,004.

 Up to 10% of this threshold income earned may come from nondiscretionary bonuses, incentives, and commissions, so long as they are paid at least quarterly.
 If an employer classifies an employee as exempt, they must earn 90% of the minimum salary level per workweek.

 What Duties Qualify for the “White Collar” Exemption from Overtime?

 If an employee’s salary is above the new threshold, the employee may be exempt from earning overtime pay if his/her duties are one or more of the following: